There was a time when I wondered why I was here and questioned what I was supposed to be doing. I didn’t know my life purpose and it was frustrating.

 At 14 years of age I was diagnosed with Scoliosis, curvature of the spine, and underwent major corrective spinal surgery to have a 12 inch stainless steel rod inserted and fused along my spine.
 I stayed in hospital for 3 months recuperating physically, and that time of my life really set me up for the rest of my life.

-I came out of hospital and immediately stood out from every single teenager at school, and in my neighborhood as I paraded a full body plaster that came right up under my chin and could be seen clearly.
+I came out of hospital and immediately stood out from every single teenager at school, as I paraded a full body plaster that came right up under my chin and could be clearly seen.

 It kept my posture erect and my head held up high and did little to show any curves or flattery of my body.
 I slept in it, bathed in it, walked the dog in it and I also kept attending my Girl Guide group every week.